The 13 behavioral traditions behind every criterion.

 Framework Application

 The friction mapping, trust trigger language, and contact confidence criteria reflect Dooley's applied synthesis.
-His documentation of the conversion cost of each unit of friction — quantifying what the research tradition of Fogg established theoretically — informs the priority weighting assigned to friction-related criteria.
-His specificity research directly informs the trust trigger language scoring standard.
+His documentation of the conversion cost of each unit of friction informs the priority weighting assigned to friction-related criteria.

 Informs: B4, C3, D1, F1, F4 and the priority weighting model